aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/install-aspose-cells-for-sharepoint/uninstalling-aspose-cells-for-sharepoint/_index.md

 {{% alert color="primary" %}}

 To uninstall Aspose.Cells for SharePoint, run the setup program.
-If Aspose.Cells for SharePoint is already installed, the setup program suggests removing or repairing it.
+If Aspose.Cells for SharePoint is already installed, the setup program suggests removing it or repairing it.

 {{% /alert %}}
 ### **Uninstallation**